 On March 7, 2018, a five-story construction site in Denver was rapidly engulfed in flames, killing two and injuring at least six more people.
 All in all, 13 buildings were damaged or rendered uninhabitable and 30 cars were completely destroyed, resulting in smoke and ash debris raining throughout downtown Denver.

 The use of spray foam insulation in the building may have been a primary factor in the severity of the fire.
 Jordan, Herington & Rowley is currently investigating this incident, along with many others, in which spray foam insulation may have acted as an accelerant in the fire.

 If you or a loved one were affected by this incident or any other in which spray foam was a factor, contact us today.
-Our Denver Spray Foam Insulation Fire attorneys understand how to investigate and handle complex claims involving spray foam insulation and can help.
+Our Denver burn injury attorneys understand how to investigate and handle complex claims involving spray foam insulation and can help.